rstolpe/docs-stolpe/How-To/VMWare ESXi/update-esxi-webgui.md

 </figure>
 <!-- /wp:image -->

-* Now we can see that the host have entered maintenance mode
+* Now you can see that the host have entered maintenance mode

 <!-- wp:image {"lightbox":{"enabled":true},"id":299,"sizeSlug":"large","linkDestination":"none"} -->
 <figure class="wp-block-image size-large">